cloudon-one/gcp-landing-zone/shared-vpc/README.md

 This module has no external dependencies but provides outputs consumed by:

-- `svc-gke` - GKE cluster deployment
+- `gke` - GKE cluster deployment
-- `svc-sql` - Cloud SQL instance deployment
+- `sql` - Cloud SQL instance deployment
-- `svc-redis` - Memorystore Redis deployment
+- `redis` - Memorystore Redis deployment

 ## Troubleshooting